Trivial Pursuit (American game show): 2024 revival

-The player has 60 seconds to correctly answer one question in each of the six categories, starting with the one of their choice and moving clockwise around the circle.
+The player has a set time limit (60 seconds in the first season; 45 from the second season onward) to correctly answer one question in each of the six categories, starting with the one of their choice and moving clockwise around the circle.
 The clock begins to run once the host finishes asking the first question.
 A correct answer lights that wedge, while a pass or miss leaves it in play; in either case, the host moves on to the next category in sequence.
 Passed/missed categories can be played again once the player proceeds around the circle to them, if time allows.
 The player wins $20,000 for lighting all six wedges before time runs out, or $1,000 per lit wedge otherwise.

+Beginning in the second season, returning champions were introduced; contestants continued to play until they were defeated or have won a total of five consecutive games.